obscuritylabs/OS-CFDB/README.md

  Each major section contains multiple sub-sections to help automate and use canned vocabulary.

  ### Finding Details
+ Contains the common data types that may be needed to include in reporting metadata and allow for toolset integration.
+ * Title - The title of the finding
+ * VSR - Vulnerability Severity Rating - Custom developed default rating to place a finding
+ * CVSS - Applied score that depicts a translation from VSR to CVSS
+ * Risk - The commonly applied label of the finding
+ * Service - Descriptor of how a finding denoted identification
+ * NIST 800-53 - Specific correlating controls to finding
+ * References - Curated list of sources that should be used during reporting

  ### Technical Information

  ### Finding Metadata